dotansimha/graphql-code-generator/docs/integrations/apollo-local-state.md

   - my-client-schema.graphql
 ```

-This way, the GraphQL Code Generator will generate a complete typings that matches both your client fields and server fields.
+This way, the GraphQL Code Generator will generate complete typings that matches both your client fields and server fields.